 As Laurence Goasduff writes in a recent post, the Brexit is definitely causing supply chain disruption.
 Transport companies are already reporting higher costs and manufacturers will undoubtedly be affected as well.
 A conservative estimate of costs posits that a permanent return to border controls could cut €470 billion of gross domestic product growth from the European economy during the next 10 years.
 In view of this, as a supply chain leader you need to consider:

-1. How your current Supply Chain Network structure will be impacted
+How will Brexit impact your current Supply Chain Network structure?

 Following the Brexit, you should be re-evaluating your end-to-end supply chain.
 This means you need to ask questions like: